pytest-dev/pytest-bdd/README.rst

 .. code-block:: gherkin

+    Feature: Resource owner
         Scenario: I'm the author
             Given I'm an author
             And I have an article

         Scenario: I'm the admin
             Given I'm the admin
             And there's an article

 Given step scope